 KCSIE 2022- Part four contains comprehensive guidance covering the two levels of allegations/concern: 1. allegations that may meet the harms threshold 2.
-Allegations/concerns that do not meet the harms threshold- referred to for the purpose of this guidance as 'low level concerns' - see Low Level Concerns Policy
+Allegations/concerns that do not meet the harms threshold- referred to for the purpose of this guidance as 'low level concerns'.